 - your criminal history.

-If you are convicted of this offense as a misdemeanor, you face up to one-year in a county jail and a maximum $1,000 fine.
-If you are convicted of this offense as a felony, you face 16 months, or two or three years in the California state prison and a maximum $10,000 fine.12
+If you are convicted of HS 11379.2 as a misdemeanor, you face up to one-year in a county jail and a maximum $1,000 fine.
+If you are convicted of HS 11379.2 as a felony, you face 16 months, or two or three years in the California state prison and a maximum $10,000 fine.12

-California drug diversion is not available in connection with this ketamine-related offense.
+California drug diversion is not available in connection with Health & Safety Code 11379.2 sale/possession for sale of special K.

 You drive "under the influence" of ketamine if the ketamine has "so far affected the nervous system, the brain, or muscles as to impair to an appreciable degree the ability to operate a vehicle in a manner like that of an ordinarily prudent and cautious person in full possession of his faculties."14